 Ideally, when people look for a solution, they try not to invent a new one but to find one that somebody has already used for that problem.
 That is exactly what the Joint Select Committee inquiry did.
 It looked at the German system.
 We looked at it twice, in our earlier report and in the joint report between the Health and Social Care Committee and the Housing, Communities and Local Government Committee.
 We looked at it cross-party and unanimously came to the conclusion that this was the right solution for us.
 It is a social insurance, not a tax.

 The hon.
 Member for Central Ayrshire (Dr Whitford) mentioned that national insurance would be a suitable vehicle.
 National insurance went the same way as every other hypothecated tax—it was spread around general taxation.
-That is not the right way; it must be separated from Government.
+That is not the right way; it must be separated from government.

 This solution is simple and scalable.
 It is not easy, but it is simple and cross-party, and I very much hope that both the Opposition and the Government will support it.

 I pay tribute to the work not just of the social care workers in my constituency, but of the ambulance service, with whom I recently spent a day on a shift.
 Over about 10 hours, we saw a mere four jobs, thanks to the geography of Lincolnshire.
 Three of the four jobs dealt with the consequences of people needing a different social care package from that which the current system is able to provide them with.
-We need to see the White Paper, but when we look at the reform of the current system, we need to work with the ambulance service, the police and crucially to bear in mind that this is not simply a problem of ageing.
+We need to see the White Paper, but when we look at the reform of the current system, we need to work with the ambulance service and the police, and crucially to bear in mind that this is not simply a problem of ageing.
 One of the three jobs I mentioned that were about social care support involved a mental health issue.
 In the current set-up, we are not dealing with the respite care and social care needs of people with mental health problems as well as we are dealing with physical problems.
 I appeal to the Minister to pay tribute in her closing remarks to those workers—I am sure that she will—and to look at this system in the round.

 I will be very quick, given that the Front Benchers are waiting to speak.
-This is a key debate for Torbay, and I particularly highlight the experience IN Torbay of integrated health and social care.
+This is a key debate for Torbay, and I particularly highlight the experience in Torbay of integrated health and social care.
 Pooling budgets between the council and the local NHS is making a difference.
 It is a model that needs to be looked at and adopted across the country.
 Hopefully, given that this is such an issue for my constituency, I will have more than 30 seconds to contribute to a future debate, but at least we have had some time for this issue today.

 I begin by thanking hon. and right hon.
 Members for their contributions from across the House.
 It is the convention to mention Members by their contributions.
 I apologise that, because of the time restrictions that have been put in place, that is not possible.